AkibMashrur/NewsArticlesClustering/README.md

 Clustering BBC News Articles using text analytics and unsupervised learning

 **Model Used:**
+K-Means Clustering with Euclidean Distance
-K-Means Clustering Algorithm
+K-Means Clustering with Cosine Distance

 **Tools Used:**
 Pandas and Numpy for preprocessing
-Scikit Learn for Clustering
+Scikit-Learn for clustering
-Wordcloud for Visualisation of Clusters
+Wordcloud for visualisation of clusters
+Pyplot for performance visualisation